devpunks/snuggsi/posts/cal-ver.md

   - **Ubuntu**: African Humanity as a System _(AHaaS if you will)_
     - {% wikipedia https://en.wikipedia.org/wiki/Ubuntu_philosophy %}
     - {% youtube HED4h00xPPA %}
   - New Year resolution.
-Could be right...Could be wrong...but at least we will be [**On Time** ⏰ with the rest of the world](https://www.news.com.au/technology/why-do-americans-put-the-date-the-wrong-way-around/news-story/2623ac4a756a5948df44c0233ea8b4a9).
+    - What if we can create software without dragging developers through our release cycles?
+Whether you live life on the edge of `latest`, or prefer a more `stable` point in history.
+Maybe they are both correct.
+'Could be right...'Could be wrong...but at least we will be [**On Time** ⏰ with the rest of the world](https://www.news.com.au/technology/why-do-americans-put-the-date-the-wrong-way-around/news-story/2623ac4a756a5948df44c0233ea8b4a9).

 Rock your release today!